zhichunguo/SD2/README.md

 #### Mainfile: server.py
 The server is a Flask server written in python.
 It listens to the port 1234 for requests and processes the requests by crawling online information and querying MySQL database.

 Install packages which are listed in requirements.txt.
+``pip install -r requirements.txt``

 In the server.py, you should change the line 28-line 31 according to your database settings.